mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 | Graph Connector data      | Not applicable | Supported        |

 >[!NOTE]

-> Files up to 512MB are now supported for PDF, PPTX, and DOCX extensions.
+>Files up to 512 MB are now supported for PDF, PPTX, and DOCX extensions.
 This enhancement allows Copilot users to effectively analyze, summarize, and generate insights from these large files.

 ## Index updates